Ramón Power y Giralt: Death

-Return of his remains to Puerto Rico
+Repatriation of remains

-According to The San Juan Star (Puerto Rico's English language newspaper), a movement led by the Archbishop of San Juan, Roberto González Nieves, was successful in its attempt to bring Power's remains back to Puerto Rico.
+According to The San Juan Star (Puerto Rico's English-language newspaper), a movement led by the Archbishop of San Juan, Roberto González Nieves, was successful in its attempt to bring Power's remains back to Puerto Rico.
 Power's remains were exhumed where he was interred along with other delegates' to the Cortes, at the church in Cadiz.

 After DNA testing, the remains were brought by the Spanish tall ship Juan Sebastián Elcano.
 On March 2, 2013, it left the port of Cádiz, stopping at Las Palmas de Gran Canaria, Canary Islands before leaving on March 10 across the Atlantic Ocean taking 28 days to return Power y Giralt's body to San Juan, Puerto Rico on April 6, 2013.
 It was escorted by the United States Coast Guard into the port and received with a 21 gun salute.
 Present to receive the remains were the Governor of Puerto Rico, and presidents of all branches of government.

 His resting place now is at the Cathedral of San Juan Bautista next to Bishop Juan Alejo de Arizmendi.